azizaykut/instagramclone/README.md

 ## License

 Distributed under the MIT License.
+See  <a href="https://github.com/azizaykut/instagramclone/blob/main/LICENSE">
+'LICENSE'
-See `https://github.com/azizaykut/instagramclone/blob/main/LICENSE` for more information.
+  </a>  for more information.

 ## Contact